Raw bar: Raw seafood

 Raw bars may serve a selection of raw oysters, clams, quahogs (hard clams), scallops and mussels.
 Varieties of hard clam may include littlenecks, which are less than 1.5 inches (3.8 cm) in size, and cherrystones, which are up to 2 inches (5 cm).
 Various types of oysters may be served.
 Some raw bars may offer oyster shooters, a type of cocktail prepared with raw oyster.
 Some also offer ceviche, a dish prepared with raw seafood that is cured with citrus juices, particularly lime.
 Thinly sliced octopus (octopus carpaccio) is another raw bar item.

 Cooked seafood

 Raw bars sometimes supplement the menu with cooked versions of the same and additional seafoods and shellfish that are typically served cold, such as clam chowder, oyster stew, poached shrimp, shrimp cocktail, cooked or seared scallops, mussels, crab legs, lobster, cured salmon, sea urchin and steamers (steamed clams).

 Other cooked foods

 Sometimes lightly cooked liver or foie gras is a raw bar item.

 Dishes

-The plateau de fruits de mer is a seafood dish sometimes offered by raw bars that is prepared with raw and cooked shellfish and cold on a platter, usually on a bed of ice.
+The plateau de fruits de mer is a seafood dish sometimes offered by raw bars that is prepared with raw and cooked shellfish and served cold on a platter, usually on a bed of ice.